MetPX/sarracenia/doc/sr_subscribe.1.rst

 The  **discard**  option,if set to true, deletes the file once downloaded.
 This option can be usefull when debugging or testing a configuration.

+The **source_from_exchange** option is mainly for use by administrators.
+If messages is received posted directly from a source, the exchange used is 'xs_<brokerSourceUsername>'.
+Such message be missing a source from_cluster headings, or a malicious user may set the values incorrectly.
+To protect against malicious settings, administrators should set the **source_from_exchange** option.

+When the option is set, values in the message for the *source* and *from_cluster* headers will then be overridden. self.msg.headers['source']       = <brokerUser>
+self.msg.headers['from_cluster'] = cluster

+replacing any values present in the message.
+This setting should always be used when ingesting data from a user exchange.
+These fields are used to return reports to the origin of injected data.

 When **suppress_duplicates** (also **cache** ) is set to a non-zero value, each new message is compared against previous ones received, to see if it is a duplicate.
 If the message is considered a duplicate, it is skipped.
 What is a duplicate?
 A file with the same name (including parts header)